Eduardo-Tostado/Eduardo-Tostado.github.io/index.md

-# Eduardo Tostado's Portfolio

-Hello, I am a computer science major at CSUF and I plan on graduating in 2026.

-## Favorite CPSC 120L Labs
+# Hello World

+This is my home page!
+My name is Eduardo Tostado and I am a student at Cal State Fullerton (http://www.fullerton.edu) and my major is computer science.

+## Computer Science Projects

+My GitHub page is http://github.com/Eduardo-Tostado

+### CPSC 120

 * Lab 6, Part 2